Phurde bajval phurde

 Devlam, Devlam, bara, My God, great God,

-sostar kodo muklan hej, why did you allow
+jaj de sostar kodo kherdan hej, why did you allow

 te mudaren e gaže, aba that gaže (non-Roma) killed the young boys.